gui-wf/conversational-form/README.md

 # Conversational Form

+> **Fork Notice:** This is a personal fork of the original [space10-community/conversational-form](https://github.com/space10-community/conversational-form) repository.
+This fork exists for self-usage in other projects.
+While some updating and maintenance will happen as needed, continuous support is not guaranteed.
+For the original project and community support, please refer to the upstream repository.
+>
+> **Modernization Guide:** See [MODERNIZATION.md](MODERNIZATION.md) for technical upgrade paths and build system improvements.

 Conversational Form is an open-source concept by [SPACE10](https://www.space10.io) to easily turn your content into conversations.
 It features conversational replacement of all input elements, reusable variables from previous questions and complete customization and control over the styling.

 <p align="center">